apple/swift-http-structured-headers/README.md

 ## Working with Structured Header Fields

 `swift-http-structured-headers` has a simply, easy-to-use high-level API for working with structured header fields.
-To begin with, let's consider the [HTTP Client Hints draft specification](https://tools.ietf.org/html/draft-ietf-httpbis-client-hints-15).
+To begin with, let's consider the [HTTP Client Hints specification](https://www.rfc-editor.org/rfc/rfc8942.html).
 This defines the following new header field:

 >    The Accept-CH response header field indicates server support for the hints indicated in its value.
 Servers wishing to receive user agent information through Client Hints SHOULD add Accept-CH response header to their responses as early as possible.
 >